RackHD/docs/docs/rackhd/authentication.rst

         "message": "Invalid username or password"
     }

-Accessing API using the token
+Accessing API Using the Token
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There are three ways of using the token in a http/https request: